ForestAdmin/agent-nodejs/docs/deployment/environments.md

 ### Change environment origin

-You can change the origins of your environments to create complexe workflows - for instance dev > staging > preprod > production.
+You can change the origins of your environments to create complex workflows, for instance, `dev > staging > preprod > production`.
-All the layout of an environment will be generated based on its parent's layout.
+All the layouts of an environment will be generated based on its parent's layout.

-To do so, click on the environment you wish to change the origin of and from its details page, select the desired origin in the _Set Origin_ section.
+To do so, click on the environment you wish to change the origin of, and from its details page, select the desired origin in the _Set Origin_ section.

 ![](../assets/environment-set-origin.png)

 {% hint style="warning" %}
-All child environment will be refreshed based on the new architectures.
+All child environments will be refreshed based on the new architectures.
 {% endhint %}

 ### Set an environment as production

-A standard project usually has a production and at least a staging environment, but you may be using other remote enviroments.
-At some point you may feel the need to set another environment as your production environment (a.k.a reference).
+A standard project usually has a production and at least a staging environment, but you may be using other remote environments.
+At some point, you may feel the need to set another environment as your production environment (a.k.a reference).

 {% hint style="info" %}
-To set as production an environment it should have as origin the actual reference.
+To set as production an environment it should have the actual reference as origin.
 {% endhint %}

-To do so, click on the enviroment you wish to set as production and from its details page, click "Set as production".
+To do so, click on the environment you wish to set as production, and from its details page, click "Set as production".

 ![](../assets/environment-set-as-production.png)

 {% hint style="warning" %}
-The actual reference will take the new production as origin.
-All children layout will be refreshed.
+The actual reference will take the new production as the origin.
+All children layouts will be refreshed.
 Any layout change that is not applicable will be ignored.
 {% endhint %}

 ### Delete an environment